gatsbyjs/gatsby/docs/docs/adding-a-shopping-cart-with-snipcart.md

 The following quote is from the Snipcart [payment gateway page](https://app.snipcart.com/dashboard/account/gateway):

 > Please note that you can select only one payment gateway.
-However, you can also enable Paypal Express Checkout on top of any gateway you choose.
+However, you can also enable PayPal Express Checkout on top of any gateway you choose.
 >
 > Also, you can switch from a gateway to another whenever you want.